oda-hub/dispatcher-app/README.md

 The platform supports now also the sending of messages via the [Matrix](https://matrix.org/) platform.

+All communication over Matrix happens within a room: for this reason, one must be configured in order to receive the desired messages.

+Two options are possible:
+* direct room: where it is possible to speak directly to a particular user
+* shared room: a room solely intended to be used for messages related to the jobs updates

 To enable those, a number of configuration steps are necessary:

 * Create a room